Using R in Query Editor

 Creating visuals from R script data

-Once that visual is complete, and any other visuals we might want to create using Power BI Desktop, we can save the Power BI Desktop file (which saves as a .pbix file) and then use the data model, including the R scripts that are part of it, in the Power BI service.
+Once that visual is complete, and any other visuals you might want to create using Power BI Desktop, you can save the Power BI Desktop file (which saves as a .pbix file) and then use the data model, including the R scripts that are part of it, in the Power BI service.

 Want to see a completed .pbix file with these steps completed?
 You're in luck - you can download the completed Power BI Desktop file used in these examples right here.